-Warrants were issued in connection with the equity financings completed in October 2007, the sale of preferred stock and the issuance of our senior and junior bridge notes.
-At July 31, 2011, we estimated the fair value of the outstanding instruments using the Black-Scholes valuation model, which takes into account a variety of factors, including historical stock price volatility, risk-free interest rates, remaining term and the closing price of our common stock.
+Warrants were issued in connection with the equity financings completed in October 2007, the sale of preferred stock, and our short-term convertible promissory notes issued from June 2009 through October 2011.
+At October 31, 2011, we estimated the fair value of the outstanding instruments using the Black-Scholes-Merton valuation model (BSM Model), which takes into account a variety of factors, including historical stock price volatility, risk-free interest rates, remaining term and the closing price of our common stock.
+For those warrants with anti-dilution provisions, we utilized multiple BSM values in order to estimate fair value.
 Changes in assumptions used to estimate the fair value of these derivative instruments could result in a material change in the fair value of the instruments.
 We believe the assumptions used to estimate the fair values of the warrants are reasonable.

-As of July 31, 2011, we had outstanding warrants to purchase 123,483,032shares of our common stock (adjusted for anti-dilution provisions to-date) including approximately 94.0 million warrants with an exercise price of \$0.15 per share.
-These warrants do not include 25,560,000 warrants owned by Optimus as part of the Series B purchase agreement.
+As of October 31, 2011, we had outstanding warrants to purchase 137,841,857 shares of our common stock (adjusted for anti-dilution provisions todate) including approximately 133 million warrants with an exercise price of \$0.15 per share.
+These warrants include 25,560,000 warrants owned by Optimus as part of the Series B purchase agreement.